 Lazulite vs. Lapis Lazuli

-When compared to lapis lazuli, another popular blue gemstone, lazulite holds its own.
+Compared with lapis lazuli, another popular blue gemstone, lazulite holds its own.
+Lazulite is often confused with lapis lazuli and lazurite.
+However, lazulite is not found in lapis lazuli, and lapis lazuli contains lazurite, not lazulite.
 While both stones share a striking blue hue, pairing them together can enhance spirituality, knowledge, and intuition, offering a synergistic combination of healing energies.

 So, whether you're seeking spiritual enlightenment or simply a stunning piece of jewelry, a combination of lazulite and lapis lazuli is a choice worth considering.